 The danger is that if one parenting style undermines the other, then you will have a problem child on your hands!

 Discipline is needed, and positive discipline works better.
 Dad knows this, and he understands it too.

 What is Behind the Rise of Stay At Home Dads?

-I mentioned briefly in the intro to the article that the number of stay at home dads has increased, and I think the rise is related to a global focus on reducing the gender pay gap.
+I mentioned briefly in the intro to the article that the number of stay-at-home dads has increased, and I think the rise is related to a global focus on reducing the gender pay gap.

 The Gender Pay Gap Statistics measures the money earned by women compared to the money earned by men by using a median against the dollar.
-These statistics show an increase from $0.71 since 2015, which means it is moving in the right direction.
+These statistics show an increase from $0.71 since 2015, which means moving in the right direction.

 By closing the gender pay gap, it increases the opportunity for men to be a stay at home parent to their child.